libyair/Data_Science_Projects/README.md

 This is a folder containing data science mini-projects, ment to learn and implement new algorithms.

-1. Estimation of linear connection by
+1. Estimation of linear connection by DNN